lopdog101/AICupServer/README.md

 AICupServer
 ===========

-Server core for develop ai cup games
+Server for "Noughts and crosses (100x100)" ai cup game